RMerl/asuswrt-merlin.ng/README-merlin.txt

 Disk sharing:
    - Optionally use shorter share names (folder name only)
-   - NFS exporting of USB drives
+   - NFS exporting of USB drives (some models)

 Networking: